 This is where Tagmatic comes in.
 The hard work and complex engineering has been done, just bring your content!

-RCV1 is arguably the most popular dataset for multi-label classification, comprising of 800,000 newswires by Reuters tagged with 103 classes.
+RCV1 is arguably the most popular dataset for multi-label classification, comprising 800,000 newswires by Reuters tagged with 103 classes.
 Oddly enough for such a totemic dataset, the breadth of the vocabulary is anachronistic when compared to some of our clients, modern global publishers who routinely maintain taxonomies with thousands of topics.

 The dataset is available here although unfortunately not in its original XML format with full HTML markup, which we would normally leverage as part of the classification task.
 Also the corpus comes already tokenised and train/test datasets pre-canned.
 Besides taking away part of the fun, this has also negative implications on the vectorisation logic Tagmatic implements, making it largely ineffective unfortunately.
 For the purpose of this benchmark, we have used the full train set (23,000) and a reduced test set (100,000).

-AAPD (Arvix Academic Paper Dataset) is a collection of research papers covering a number of subjects organised in several classification systems.
+AAPD (Arxiv Academic Paper Dataset) is a collection of research papers covering a number of subjects organised in several classification systems.
 The dataset here is annotated with a number of classification schemes, of varying level of quality.
 We have carved out a subset corpus in the Computer Science domain, comprising of 32,000 papers and 39 subjects in total.